|start date||end date||sleeps||month||information|

 This fully furnished two bedroom apartment is located on the ground floor of a 4-story walk-up townhouse built in 1846 in Brooklyn Heights, New York.
 Enjoy the garden shared amongst the tenants of the building.

-The living room features a brick working fireplace, a double size sofabed and a flatscreen television with cable and a DVD player, as well as a dining table for 4.
+The living room features a brick working fireplace, a queen size sofabed and a flatscreen television, as well as a dining table for 4.
 The kitchen is open to the living room and has two hot plates/burners, a microwave, a small refrigerator and a coffee maker but no oven.
 The master bedroom is furnished with a queen-sized bed, an armoire and a desk.
 In the second bedroom there are 2 single sized beds which can be combined to form a queen size bed.
 The shared garden is accessible through this bedroom.
 The bathroom has two showers.

 Windows in the living room and second bedroom offer a view of the backyard garden, while the master bedroom windows look onto the street, allowing in natural light.